Experienced Business Analyst Interview Questions and Answers

 24. What techniques do you use for data modeling?

-• Unified Modeling Language (UML) – used for documenting classes, attributes, and relationships
+• Unified Modeling Language (UML): Used for documenting system classes, attributes, and relationships to support object-oriented analysis and design.

 25. What is the use of Configuration management and version control?